 The best appointment setting scripts include:

 - Introduction.
-The start of a conversation, including greeting, is significant to build a rapport.
+The start of a conversation, including a proper greeting phrase, is significant to building rapport.
 A well-written script has a few options for conversation openers that state who you are and what company you represent.
-Since your cold call is not a monologue, we suggest making pauses in your speech to give prospects time to talk.
+Since your cold call is not a monologue, we suggest taking pauses in your speech to give the prospect time to talk.

 - FAQ (frequently asked questions).
 What do you do?
 Why are you better than your competitors?
 How much does it cost?
 A set of answers to these questions is the perfect glossary right on your desk.